Holydh/Descenders_VRmod/README.md

 Things I patched :
 - All the original camera views are there but tweaked to match well with VR.
 X and Z axis are stuck to horizon for every views except first person, no more camera shake, no more fov changes.
 - The first person view is coded from scratch with the same improvements I mentionned for the other views plus some personal tweaks to be more reactive than the original one but also more comfortable.
-- All the UI is completely usable (with a gamepad or keyboard, no mouse)
+- UI modified to appear in worldspace, it is completely usable (with a gamepad or keyboard, no mouse) in every game mods.
 - Every mod maps (at least those I tried) works well.
 Beware though some are ressources hungry and every custom UI of these maps won't render in VR but will appear on the VR mirror view on desktop.
 Some will freeze the VR view a bit like in the Igloo bike park map but just pressing A to skip the popup will get it back to normal.
 - All the post processing effects are enabled for the VR camera.
 Post processing in VR is really ressource hungry so I'll may upload a version without it if some of you want it.